-Authorized candidates who are taking the RIMS-CRMP examination at a Pearson VUE testing center will be required to provide two forms of valid identification (ID).
+Authorized candidates who are taking the RIMS-CRMP examination at a Pearson VUE testing center or via OnVUE online proctoring will be required to provide two forms of valid identification (ID).
 A primary ID must contain a photo and signature, and one secondary ID must contain a signature.
 The first and last name used to register must match exactly the first and last name on both of the IDs that are presented on test day.

-Acceptable Forms of Primary ID Acceptable Forms of Secondary ID International Travel Passport Driver's license Military ID (including spouse &amp; dependents) Identification card (national/state/province identity card) Alien registration card (green card, permanent resident, visa) Local language ID (not in Roman characters) - accepted only if issued from the country the candidate is testing in • Any ID containing at least name and signature, or name and recent recognizable photo that meets above ID requirements
+Acceptable Forms of Primary ID Acceptable Forms of Secondary ID International Travel Passport Driver's license Military ID (including spouse & dependents) Identification card (national/state/province identity card) Alien registration card (green card, permanent resident, visa) Any ID containing at least name and signature, or name and recent recognizable photo that meets above ID re- quirements Local language ID (not in Roman characters) - accepted only if issued from the country the candidate is testing in

-\ The primary ID must contain a photo and signature unless the signature is embedded in the identification.
+^{} The primary ID must contain a photo and signature unless the signature is embedded in the identification.
 When this occurs, the candidate must present another form of signature identification from either the primary or secondary list, e.g., a passport AND a government-issued driver's license OR state/national identification card with photo and valid signature AND signed credit card.